Rosacea Treatment Harley Street London

 Rosacea is a common, long-term skin condition that mainly affects the face.
-It often appears as persistent redness, flushing, visible blood vessels, and sometimes raised spots or pustules or thickened skin.
-Symptoms may come and go in flare-ups.
+It often appears as persistent facial redness, flushing, visible blood vessels (telangiectasia), and sometimes raised spots or pustules or thickened skin.
+These symptoms often occur in cycles, meaning you may experience frequent flare-ups followed by periods where the skin is clearer.

 Feel Calm, Confident, & In Control of Your Skin Again